Ampary

 Ampary is a town and commune in Madagascar.
 It belongs to the district of Soavinandriana, which is a part of Itasy Region.
-The population of the commune was estimated to be approximately 9,000 in 2001 commune census.
+The population of the commune was estimated to be approximately 22.407 in 2015.

 Only primary schooling is available.
 The majority 80% of the population of the commune are farmers, while an additional 17% receives their livelihood from raising livestock.
 The most important crop is beans, while other important products are maize, cassava and tomato.
 Services provide employment for 2% of the population.
 Additionally fishing employs 1% of the population.